 College Football Analyst

-Rod Gilmore joined ESPN in August of 1996 as a college football analyst.
-He works on a ESPN/ABC Saturday telecast with Adam Amin and Quint Kessenich and contributes to studio shows including College Football Live, Outside the Lines and SportsCenter.
+Rod Gilmore joined ESPN in August 1996 as a college football analyst.
+He works on a ESPN/ABC Saturday telecast every week throughout the season, and also contributes to studio shows including College Football Live and SportsCenter.
 He previously served as an ESPN studio analyst and a contributor to ESPN.com and ESPN The Magazine.

 Prior to joining ESPN, Gilmore worked as an analyst with Prime Sports Network in California (1993-95), covering Pac-10 football, along with SportsChannel Bay Area from 1991-93 and the Pacific Sports Network in 1990.
 He was nominated for an Emmy Award in 1994 for live sports coverage of Pac-10 football.

 Gilmore is a longtime volunteer to Stanford.
-He is a member and former officer of two entities sponsored by the Stanford Alumni Association.
-He previously served as chairman of the Stanford Athletic Board and as a member of the Board of Directors of the Stanford Alumni Association.
+He previously served as an officer of two entities sponsored by the Stanford Alumni Association, as well as chairman of the Stanford Athletic Board and member of the Board of Directors of the Stanford Alumni Association.
 He is also an active member of several Bar Associations and several local community organizations.